This is a super-detailed Wix review and a complete guide on when to use it.

 Yes.
-Wix is accessed via any web browser so it doesn’t matter what type of computer or operating system you use.
+Wix com is accessed via any web browser so it doesn’t matter what type of computer or operating system you use.

 Where is Wix based?

-Wix com was founded in Tel Aviv (Israel) by Avishai Abrahami, Nadav Abrahami and Giora Kaplan.
+Wix was founded in Tel Aviv (Israel) by Avishai Abrahami, Nadav Abrahami and Giora Kaplan.
 Tel Aviv is also where their business headquarters are located, with offices all around the world: New York, San Francisco, Berlin, Sao Paulo for example.
 Wix is a public company and listed on NASDAQ.

 All websites Wix manages are hosted on servers in the USA.
 Customer service appears to be based all over the world.

-If you ignore my advice it’s likely you’ll not have a good experience with Wix (or any of the website builders) because they are not designed for serious traffic volumes or more complex/ enlarged websites.
+If you ignore my advice it’s likely you’ll not have a good experience with Wix (or any of the website builders) because they are not designed for serious traffic volumes or complex/ enlarged websites.